rpearce/email_extensions/README.md

 We're putting that together for you.

 ## What is it?
-This is a little API that accepts AJAX requests and returns a JSON object containing an array of extensions.
+This is a little API that accepts requests for a name and returns a JSON object containing an array of extensions.

 ## Example
     $ curl http://extensions.ridepost.com/api/university_of_south_carolina